LOOSE-LIPS/loose-lips-2.0/src/routes/blog/k-lone-sine-language-ep/index.md

 banner:
   - imported/k-lone-sine-language-ep/image854.jpeg
 description: >-
-  K-Lone&rsquo;s Sine Language EP&nbsp;is the latest release to come out on the artist&#39;s own Bristol-based imprint Wisdom Teeth, which he runs with Facta.
-  The synchronistic Sine Language EP slinks fluidly through four movers that flit between dusky electro and percussive workouts for the deep mind.
-  &nbsp;Full of evolving, organic, yet tightly-sync&rsquo;d loops, there&#39;s a
-  degree [...]Read More...
+  K-Lone;s Sine Language EP;is the latest release to come out on the artist;s own Bristol-based imprint Wisdom Teeth, which he runs with Facta.
+The synchronistic Sine Language EP slinks fluidly through four movers that flit between dusky electro and percussive workouts for the deep mind. ;Full of evolving, organic, yet tightly-sync;d loops, there;s a degree [...]Read More...
 published: true
 tags: release-review
 featured: false